Neo-Nazism in Canada: Don Andrews

-Don Andrews (born 1942 as Vilim Zlomislic) is a Croat who was born during World War II in what is now Serbia.
+Don Andrews (born 1942 as Vilim Zlomislic) is an ethnic Croat who was born during World War II in what is now Serbia.
 His father was a member of the Yugoslav Partisans and was killed fighting Nazis in occupied Yugoslavia, and his mother was taken to Germany where after the war she met and married a Canadian and moved to Toronto.
 She eventually found her son via the Red Cross and in 1952 Zlomislic was brought to Canada and renamed Donald Andrews.
 Andrews cofounded a far right organization known as the Edmund Burke Society in 1967.
 Andrews became the main leader of the group and transformed it into the overtly racist Western Guard Party in 1972.
 However, in 1975 Andrews was ordered by the courts to not participate in the Western Guard after being convicted of conspiring to bomb an Israeli soccer team.
 As a result, Andrews created the Nationalist Party of Canada.
 Besides leading the Nationalist Party, Don Andrews has been associated with other neo-Nazis and far-right activities all over Canada.
-One of the most well-known incidents that involves Andrews was the plot to take over the island of Dominica in 1979.
+One of the most well-known incidents involving Andrews was the plot to take over the island of Dominica in 1979.
 Andrews initially supported Mike Purdue and Wolfgang Droege’s plan to overthrow the government of Dominica in 1979.
 He later withdrew his active support but still gave contact information of people who could help.
 As leader of the Nationalist Party, Andrews has run for public office numerous times including the election for the Mayor of Toronto in 2010.